haru8603/CovidSuicidePublic/README.md

 All code are written in Stata17 and run in Jupyter Notebook.

-The data are available on request to corresponding authors.
+The data are available upon request to corresponding authors.

 # Install